 When Peter died in 2005, Deborah Reade saw his studio and realized that it needed to be preserved, at least visually, and I was lucky enough to get that task.
 What you see here is the working studio of one of the great countercultural artists just as he left it on the day of his death.

-This is an opportunity to see a lot of Peter's art—not only his illustration art but his sculptures and paintings as well.
+This is an opportunity to see a lot of Peter's art—not only his illustration art but his sculptures and paintings as well, including a very large sculpture of Billy the Kid's pistol carved out of wood and painted.
 Peter could turn anything into art.
 He built beautiful furniture and even theater props.
-You can see just a little of the two drawing tables he built in the downstairs tour, and the large head is also a prop—the Wizard of Oz—with eyes that go side-to-side and a mouth that opens and closes.
+You can see just a little of the two drawing tables he built in the downstairs studio.
+The large head is a theater prop—the Wizard of Oz—with eyes that go side-to-side and a mouth that opens and closes.

 STORIES & INTERVIEWS

-Sometime ago we did a series of eight interviews with Peter's friends and family.
+Some time ago we did a series of eight interviews with Peter's friends and family.
 These cover a wide range of topics including Peter's early life, who he was as an artist, life at John Muir Publications in Santa Fe and much more.
 Lots of pictures.
-Combine these interviews with Peter's studio tour (at the end of this page) to get the full picture!
+Combine these interviews with Peter's studio tour to get the full picture!

 Interview 2 with Glenn Strock, author of The People's Guide to Mexico and a good friend who worked together with Peter on several projects.